objenious/senml/README.md

 ## Status: alpha - breaking changes might happen

-This package implements the SenML (Sensor Markup Language), as defined in https://tools.ietf.org/html/draft-ietf-core-senml-16
+This package implements the SenML (Sensor Measurement Lists, formerly known as Sensor Markup Language), as defined in https://tools.ietf.org/html/draft-ietf-core-senml-16

 This package is used in production on the Objenious LoRaWAN platform, and is maintained.